Bob Ross Joy of Painting

-Please bring only Bob Ross® oil paints and Bob Ross® paint brushes to class.
+We highly recommend that you use only Bob Ross® oil paints and Bob Ross® paint brushes for your wet-on-wet oil paintings.
 The entire Bob Ross® oil painting method is based on the fact that an oil paint that is less dense will stick to one that is thicker.
 The Bob Ross® series of oil paints are manufactured so you can take advantage of this fact and achieve the beautiful results you desire.
 Otherwise, your end result is practically guaranteed to be a muddy mess.

 The Bob Ross® brushes were designed to take advantage of the properties of the oil paints.
 Depending on the type of brush, the softness, hardness, and density of the Bob Ross® brushes vary so you can build the proper foundation of paint from background to foreground highlights.
 Do yourself a really big favor and use the Bob Ross® tools designed for this technique.